 Adult Kidney and Kidney/Pancreas

-Donor offers will be reviewed with the surgeon on-call prior to review with HLA.
+Local and import donor offers (including for high CPRA recipients) will be reviewed with the surgeon on-call prior to review with HLA.

-Import Kidney offers for recipients with a CPRA > 99% will be reviewed with HLA director on-call prior to review with surgeons if the KDPI is less than 85%.

 If the surgeon is interested in the donor, all potential recipients will be reviewed with HLA for suitability regardless of PRA.

 Liver – prospective review if liver/kidney recipient